 FDA is proposing new regulatory text at § 56.114(b)(2) to provide exceptions to the requirement under § 56.114(b)(1) for reliance on approval by a single IRB.
 FDA is proposing the same exception as under 45 CFR 46.114(b)(2)(i) of the revised Common Rule for circumstances in which more than a single IRB review is required by law.
-However, it is not practicable for FDA to adopt the same regulatory text as the exception at 45 CFR 46.114(b)(2)(ii) because most of the research that FDA regulates is not conducted or supported by FDA or by any Federal Department or Agency.
+However, we do not believe it is practicable for FDA to adopt the same regulatory text as the exception at 45 CFR 46.114(b)(2)(ii) because most of the research that FDA regulates is not conducted or supported by FDA or by any Federal Department or Agency.
 Therefore, this exception would have no applicability to the majority of FDA-regulated research.

-It would also be impracticable for FDA to adopt an analogous exception for situations in which FDA determines and documents that the use of a single IRB is not appropriate for the particular context.
+We also believe it would be impracticable for FDA to adopt an analogous exception for situations in which FDA determines and documents that the use of a single IRB is not appropriate for the particular context.
 Unlike review of a research grant application that would be submitted to a Federal Department or Agency for approval, certain FDA-regulated research does not require a submission to FDA or other interaction with FDA before it begins (e.g., research on drugs that is exempt from the requirement to submit an IND application under § 312.2(b) (21 CFR 312.2(b)).
 If FDA were to require such research to obtain FDA's determination and documentation that single IRB review is not appropriate, it would add administrative burden and delay the initiation of research, contrary to the goals of this proposed rule.
+However, we seek comment below on whether FDA should consider adding an analogous exception, in addition to other proposed exceptions, to help address potential challenges to use of a single IRB review model for FDA-regulated cooperative research.